api3dao/oev-docs/docs/reference/oev/starter-guide/index.md

 - `GTE` greater than or equal to
 - `LTE` less than or equal to

-If the searcher wins the auction, they will need to call the [status endpoint](../api/#post-status) to get the signed message that can be used to update the data feed.
+If the searcher wins the auction, they need to call the [status endpoint](../api/#post-status) to get the encoded transaction that can be used to update the data feed.

 Bids can be cancelled by calling the
 [cancel-bid endpoint](../api/#post-cancel-bid) on the relay API and providing